Sirneij/Sirneij/README.md

 </div>

 ---
  Hi, I am John 👋!
 A Software Engineer crafting user-friendly web apps with Python (Django), Rust (Actix, Axum), Golang, and diverse front-end frameworks.
 Passionate about tackling complex problems and building impactful software with collaborative teams.
-Seeking opportunity to learn and contribute to something meaningful.
+Seeking an opportunity to learn and contribute to something meaningful.
 - 🔭 I’m interested in working on FinTech products, automating some important business tasks.
 - 🌱 I’m currently learning rust and machine learning.
 I love Rust's speed and type-safe implementation.
 WebAsm is also appealing!
 - 👯 I’m looking to collaborate on Rust and Python projects.